-Issues (and Supporting Information Sources): Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact XXI.
-MANDATORY FINDINGS OF SIGNIFICANCE - a) Does the project have the potential to substantially degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, substantially reduce the number or restrict the range of a rare or endangered plant or animal or eliminate important examples of the major periods of California history or prehistory? b) Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)?
-Does the project have environmental effects which will cause substantial adverse effects on human beings, \boxtimes either directly or indirectly?
+Issues (and d Supporting Information Sources): Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact XXI.
+MAN NDATORY FINDINGS OF SIGNIFICANCE - degrareduce fish of levels comments for real comments for the real first formula for the the project have the potential to substantially ade the quality of the environment, substantially be the habitat of a fish or wildlife species, cause a provide propulation to drop below self-sustaining statements, threaten to eliminate a plant or animal munity, substantially reduce the number or restrict ange of a rare or endangered plant or animal or mate important examples of the major periods of prinia history or prehistory? limite consi proje with t the project have impacts that are individually d, but cumulatively considerable? ("Cumulatively iderable" means that the incremental effects of a ct are considerable when viewed in connection the effects of past projects, the effects of other nt projects, and the effects of probable future cts)? cause the project have environmental effects which will e substantial adverse effects on human beings, r directly or indirectly?

-a) The Proposed Project would encompass cutting, filling, and grading portions of the Runway 12/30 RSA to achieve the even grades and obstacle-free terrain characteristic of a standard RSA.
+- a) The Proposed Project would encompass cutting, filling, and grading portions of the Runway 12/30 RSA to achieve the even grades and obstacle-free terrain characteristic of a standard RSA.
 A segment of unpaved patrol road would also be realigned around the outer perimeter of the RSA.
 The area where these activities would primarily occur has largely been previously disturbed.
 Areas where previously undisturbed land would be filled and graded do not include any critical habitat or populations of rare or endangered plant or animal species.
 No delineated wetlands would be encroached upon by the construction activities associated with the Runway 12/30 RSA improvements.
 There would be some floodplain encroachment, as 0.7 acres of 100-year floodplain and 0.2 acres of 500-year floodplain would be filled and raised with embankments.
 However, no other physical structures or populations would be sited in areas of inundation, and any effects on flows of floodwaters would be minimal.
 No examples of major periods of California history or prehistory are known to exist within the areas that would undergo physical ground disturbance.
-Therefore, any impact would be less than significant.

-b) The effects of the Proposed Project would primarily be associated with construction activities and be temporary and minimal in nature.
+Therefore, any impact would be less than significant. - b) The effects of the Proposed Project would primarily be associated with construction activities and be temporary and minimal in nature.
 The Proposed Project would result in a standard RSA for Runway 12/30 and would not induce any on-going activity at the Airport which could incrementally contribute to noise, traffic, or demand for public services or energy supplies.
 Areas which would be cleared of vegetation and graded are of limited value as habitat or wildlife corridors due to the proximity to the existing airfield infrastructure and activities.
 There are no physical alterations to the environment which would contribute the any cumulative impacts connected to other past, present, or probable future projects.
 The impact would be less than significant.